 Certain employees of a related person of KAR, Virtus International Management, LLP ("Virtus International"), also promote the services of KAR as well as the products managed by KAR.
-Virtus International's representatives are permitted to introduce KAR's investment advisory services to institutional entities and sovereign wealth funds and other foreign official institutions within the United Kingdom and in other jurisdictions globally, to the extent permitted by the laws of each applicable jurisdiction.
+Virtus International's representatives are permitted to introduce KAR's investment advisory services and UCITS funds to which KAR is the investment manager to institutional entities and sovereign wealth funds and other foreign official institutions within the United Kingdom and in other jurisdictions globally, to the extent permitted by the laws of each applicable jurisdiction.
 In the Asia-Pacific region, approved persons of Virtus Global Partners PTE.
 LTD ("Virtus Singapore") (UEN 201018015Z), which is authorized and regulated by the Monetary Authority of Singapore ("MAS"), are permitted to introduce the investment advisory services of KAR and certain of its affiliates to institutional entities, sovereign wealth funds, and other foreign official institutions.
-Certain employees of a related person of KAR, seconded to Virtus International Fund Management Limited ("VIFM") (Ref.
-No. C182357), which is authorized and regulated by the Central Bank of Ireland, carry out sales and marketing activity of certain Irish-domiciled UCITS funds to which KAR is the investment manager, to the extent permitted by applicable law.